 - Virtual Museum Tours Virtual tour of 12 famous museums from the safety and comfort of your home

-- All-in-one Homeschooling Free homeschooling curriculum with everything from preschool activities to 12th grade.
+- All-in-one Homeschooling Free homeschooling curriculum for home education with everything from preschool activities to 12th grade.

 - Crash Course Kids The bi-weekly show from the producers of Crash Course is all about grade school science.
 They are looking at Earth, Habitats, Space, Chemical Reactions, Engineering, and much much more with host Sabrina Cruz.

 - Cosmic Kids Yoga Yoga, mindfulness and relaxation designed especially for kids aged 3+, used in schools and homes all over the world.